 Romance readers had been early adopters of eBooks.
 Am I just now seeing the impact on the inventory of used bookstores?

 I’m not really sure how to determine this.
 According to the Nielsen report, the romance genre accounted for 20% of all e-book sales in the United States in 2015.
-But would that increase in digital books just now reach the used bookstores or has the numbers increased dramatically since then?
+But would that increase in digital books just now reach the used bookstores or has the numbers for digital sales increased dramatically since then?
 Unfortunately, I can’t find any current data.

 So… my results are inconclusive.
-All I know is that the lazy, inefficient but fun as a scavenger hunt way I looked for out-of-print books is gone.
+All I know is that the lazy, inefficient but fun-as-a-scavenger-hunt way I looked for out-of-print books is gone.
 I’ll miss browsing the used bookstores and discovering hidden gems, but I’m glad romance authors are reverting their publishing rights and uploading their work in digital formats.
 And, if that option is not available, I can always do some research on the author and her body of work before ordering an out-of-print and hard-to-find book online.

 Do you think the romance section is shrinking in used book stores?